Australia is boldly fuelling new opportunities and scaling up enterprises in our booming and sustainable manufacturing industry.

 A manufacturing renaissance

-The roadmap for the sector is the A$1.5 billion Modern Manufacturing Strategy, which sets out 6 top priorities:
+The A$1.5 billion Modern Manufacturing Strategy sets out the 6 top priorities for the sector:

 - resources technology and critical minerals processing